Coimbatore metropolitan area

-The Coimbatore Metropolitan Area, or Coimbatore Urban Agglomeration, is the sixteenth-most populous metropolitan area in India, the second most populous metropolitan area in the state of Tamil Nadu next only to Chennai.
+The Greater Coimbatore, or Coimbatore Metropolitan Area, is the sixteenth-most populous metropolitan area in India, the second most populous metropolitan area in the state of Tamil Nadu next only to Chennai.
 The Coimbatore Metropolitan Area consists of the city of Coimbatore and its suburbs in Coimbatore district.

 Economy

 The economy of the metropolitan area of Coimbatore is heavily influenced by information technology, engineering and textiles at recent times.
 The city has four special economic zones (SEZ), namely, ELCOT SEZ, CHIL SEZ, SPAN Venture SEZ, Aspen SEZ and at least five more SEZs are in the pipeline.
 Coimbatore has trade associations like CODISSIA, COINDIA and COJEWEL representing industries in the city.
 The Government of Tamil Nadu has proposed for setting up an Industrial park at Sulur.
 Coimbatore also has Engineering SEZ in the outskirts of city "Aspen SEZ" spread over 376 acres.
 CODISSIA Industrial Park is being set up at Moperipalayam nearly 260 acres and at Kallapalayam nearly 150 acres.
 The city already has industrial estates owned by SIDCO at Kurichi, SIDCO at Malumichampatti, Electrical & Electronics Industrial Estate at Kalapatti and Sree Suba Ganesh Industrial estate near Kovilpalayam.
 The large number of engineering colleges in the region producing about 50,000 engineers.
 Indian Railways has "Southern Railway Signal & Telecom Workshop" in Podanur which is a manufacturing unit for Electrical & Communication division of Indian Railways.
 "L&T - MBDA Missile Systems" is a joint venture setting up a new unit in Aspen SEZ, Coimbatore to manufacture defense products.
 Coimbatore urban agglomeration has more than 700 wet grinder manufacturers with a monthly output, As of 2015, of 75,000 units per every 100,000 produced in India.
 The term "Coimbatore Wet Grinder" was given a Geographical indication for wet grinders manufactured in Coimbatore in 2006.
 Coimbatore is also home to a common facility for the manufacturers of wet grinders.